Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Weak non-invertible SPTs in

 where $\hat{C}$ is a closed loop running on the \emph{dual} lattice, and $\prod_{\ell \in \hat{C}}$ is the product over the links intersecting with $\hat{C}$.
 Similarly, the $\gamma$-model has $\mathbb{Z}_2^{\gamma}$ 1-form symmetry generated by

-Importantly, although these symmetries are not strictly enforced, they remain robust under local perturbations due to the fattening of the symmetry operators.
+Importantly, although these symmetries are not strictly enforced, they remain robust under local perturbations by fattening the symmetry operators.
 Forgetting the $\vertex$ sector, we consider the two toric code states (\ref{eq_of_stabilizer_of_ztwothree201}) realized on the $\dualvertex$ sector of the $\cub{2,0,1}$ lattice with the periodic boundary condition $(x_1,x_2)\sim(x_1+L_1,x_2)\sim(x_1,x_2+L_2)$.
 We now take $\hat{C}$ as a loop wrapping the $x_2$-direction.
 Then we have

 Note that $\Yhat_{\vhat}$ is effectively charged under $\ztwoCZ$, similarly to (\ref{eq_charged_under_VCZ}).
 If $L_2$ is odd, which can be interpreted as an insertion of a translational symmetry defect\cite{Seifnashri:2023dpa,Seiberg:2024gek}, (\ref{equation_of_Vgamma_phase}) yields a nontrivial sign factor.
 The two line operators, $V_{\alpha'}(\hat{C})$ and $V_{\gamma}(\hat{C})$, respond to a translational symmetry defect in different ways.
 In other words, these models contain sets of anyons with different symmetry fractionalization patterns.
 To be precise, if we set $L_2$ to be odd, we have to insert a $\ztwoV$ defect so that the third conditions of (\ref{eq_of_stabilizer_of_ztwothree201}) are consistent.
 However, it only flips the $\ztwoCZ$ charge of $\Uhat(C)$ for a closed loop $C$ wrapping the $x_2$-direction.
 In particular, the fermionic lines, which are obtained from the fusion of $\Uhat(C)$ and $V_{\alpha'/\gamma}(\hat{C})$, have different $\ztwoCZ$ charges if $L_2$ is odd.
-Therefore, after applying the KT transformation, the $\alpha'$-model and the $\gamma$-model belong to topological phases enriched by the lattice translational symmetry and the $\VCZ$ 0-form symmetry.
+Therefore, after applying the KT transformation, the $\alpha'$-model and the $\gamma$-model belong to distinct gapped phases enriched by the lattice translational symmetry and the $\VCZ$ 0-form symmetry.
 We conclude that the original models belong to different SPT phases protected by both the \repdelike non-invertible symmetry and the lattice translational symmetry.